-Where possible, try to reduce the need to copy and paste valuable data to and from different software applications as this will help to minimise room for human-error, save time and resources and keep your data more secure in the process.
+Where possible, try to reduce the need to copy and paste valuable data to and from different software applications.
+This will help to minimise room for error, save time and resources, and keep your data more secure in the process.

 Make it easier for your team to access your whole engagement process, so they can view every element including your stakeholder database, communications, feedback and any issues raised.

 Try to ensure you can manage every aspect of your engagement process, therefore reducing the need to use multiple applications and saving you invaluable time and resources in the process.

-Using one system for all your engagement process will provide you with full visibility of every aspect of your engagement process to all of your team.
+Using one system for all your engagement processes will provide you with full visibility of every aspect of your engagement process to all of your team.